-54-year-old David Hertz is an architect, inventor, and educator.
+60-year-old David Hertz is an architect, inventor, and educator.
 The son of a surgeon father and artist mother, he grew up in LA, surfing the point breaks of Malibu and sneaking into construction sites (he was fascinated by the process of building).
-He got his start in architecture when a sympathetic owner caught him wandering around his property.
+He got his start in architecture when a sympathetic homeowner caught him wandering around his property.
 The owner introduced him to the building’s designer, famed LA architect John Lautner.
 Hertz apprenticed under Lautner for four years.
 He graduated from Southern California Institute of Architecture in 1980.
-Three years later he invented Syndecrete, a pre-cast lightweight surfacing material, which is to say that he was way ahead of the environmentally-conscious curve.
+Three years later, he invented Syndecrete, a precast lightweight surfacing material made with post-consumer carpeting and waste, that paved the way for all environmentally-conscious architecture to follow.

-“What that project looks like, with the sculptural nature of the wings, they're eight feet thick there, they hit the root at the fuse lodge, they're about 55 feet long in this case but 130 feet long.
-So you've got these giant floating wings, with just a few points of connection at the ground with the floor-to-ceiling glass so that you cascade down a mountain range in Malibu, 55 acres, looks out over the plains of Ventura and Oxnard, this is the bony ridge.
+“What that project looks like with the sculptural nature of the wings, they're eight-feet thick there.
+They hit the root at the fuse lodge.
+They're about 55-feet long in this case but 130-feet long.
+So you've got these giant floating wings with just a few points of connection at the ground with the floor-to-ceiling glass so that you cascade down a mountain range in Malibu – a 55-acre lookout over the plains of Ventura and Oxnard, this is the bony ridge.
 The sculptural aspect of the aluminum, the honest expression of the aluminum, and the sculptural nature of the wing, as you cut it, is not dissimilar to the beauty you'd find in a ship's hull or a surfboard.
 And part of that is because a wing is shaped by the forces of nature, the laws of thermodynamics.
 It's not based on a fad or fashion or style, and so is a whale or a dolphin or a surfboard really.
 It very much has a rail line and a shape, and these are the two horizontal tail stabilizers.
 You get to experience this object, you get to experience the top of the wing, as if you are essentially flying because the sight descends away from you.
-You get to experience the underside and the rivets and the reflectivity and the curvilinear nature and you get to experience the variety of shapes whether you're on top of it or underneath it or right in line with it, as it goes from a thick to a thin shape.
+You get to experience the underside and the rivets and the reflectivity and the curvilinear nature, and you get to experience the variety of shapes whether you're on top of it or underneath it or right in line with it, as it goes from a thick to a thin shape.